 To the uninitiated, Oktoberfest may appear to be nothing more than a gigantic drinking party for two weeks in September and October.
 While millions of people around the world come from throughout Europe, Asia, and the Americas to raise a weighty glass when the bands play, it also raises the stakes for something to go wrong.
 After a liter of beer, reduced inhibitions can lead to poor decision-making.

 Safety is paramount anytime alcohol is involved.
 If you plan on visiting the tents this season, remember these Oktoberfest tips to have a safe and satisfying fest.

 Pace Yourself Throughout the Events

 In the beer tents of Oktoberfest, everything seems a little bit bigger.
 It’s not just the pretzels: beers come one liter at a time.
 In addition, Bavarian beer at Oktoberfest is also stronger than the basic Pilsner.
 When a liter comes to your table, are you prepared for it?

 Although it may be tempting to stand on a table and drink the entire beer while the tent cheers you on, German beer is heavier in both volume and size.
-Average alcohol content is 4.9 - 6 percent and beers come in liter quantities (ein Mass).
+The average alcohol content is 4.9 percent to 6 percent and beers come in liter quantities (ein Mass).